intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/deepseek_v3/README.md

 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.

 > **Note**: When loading the model in 4-bit, IPEX-LLM converts linear layers in the model into INT4 format.
 In theory, a *X*B model saved in 16-bit will requires approximately 2*X* GB of memory for loading, and ~0.5*X* GB memory for further inference.
->
-> Please select the appropriate size of the Deepseek model based on the capabilities of your machine.
+For 671B model, ~1.3 TB memory is needed during the load procedure.

 #### 2.1 Client
 On client Windows machine, it is recommended to run directly with full utilization of all cores: